AlainParadis/designschool/_topics/text-variables.md

   * Chapter Names, based on Base Sans
   * Recipe Names, based on Base Sans

-  ### Master Pages
+  ### Parent Pages

-  Rename A-Master to A-Base.
-This is the master that will contain any elements which repeat on all pages of the document.
+  Rename A-Parent to A-Base.
+This is the page that will contain any elements which repeat on all pages of the document.

-  Create a second master called B-Master which is based on A-Base.
+  Create a second page called B-Parent which is based on A-Base.
 This will contain all of our content.

   See the images just below...